 Mike and Jeb turned and headed back to the dance floor.
 "I'll come up with some story", said Mike.

-"Thanks, 'cause there's no way I could concoct anything right now."
+"Thanks, 'cause there's no way I could concoct anything else right now."